RBirkeland/Multi-view-CNN-Classification-of-Small-Parts/README.md

 ## Settings (inside controller.py)
 ```
+modelnet_dataset = '../modelnet'  # Only needed if use_modelnet is True
+dataset_path = '../all'           # Only needed if use_modelnet is False

 use_modelnet = False              # Use dataloader that supports the ModelNet structure

 resume = False                    # Resume from checkpoint
 only_test = False                 # Evaluation, only run on test set

 lr = 0.0001
 n_epochs = 25